joubertdamien/pyfeast/README.md

 <img src="imgs/weights.png" alt="drawing" width="200"/>

-The activation of the neurons can be monitored:
+The activations of the neurons can be monitored:

 <img src="imgs/act.png" alt="drawing" width="200"/>